agubelu/blog/entries/2025-04-25_the-art-of-the-upsert.md

 When we tried to insert new values, we explicitly listed only the columns `slug` and `content`.
 In order to complete the insertion attempt, Postgres automatically calculates the default values for all other columns.
 In the case of `id`, since we intended it to be an auto-incremental value, the default is `nextval('blog_post_id_seq')`.

 This means that, for every upsert, the sequence we're using for our primary key is advanced, regardless of whether or not an insertion actually occurs.
-If there is a conflict and an insertion is performed instead, the value we obtained from the sequence is discarded.
+If there is a conflict and an update is performed instead, the value we obtained from the sequence is discarded.
 You can test this by inserting a new value, updating it a bunch of times, and then inserting a different one.
 You will see that the ID assigned to the new one has a gap equal to the number of updates performed.

 This is not ideal, and can end up quickly exhausting an `INT` (32 bit) sequence if there's a high volume of upserts.
 The solution is to explictly provide a value for the `id`, only advancing the sequence when needed: